 P.S.
 The MEOWS analysis used the SPE Templates V2.
 The following projects were modified and currently included in COMBO:

 1. DOM Launcher:

 - Accounts for the discriminator change.
-(0.93 scaling factor applied to discriminator) - Looks to the GCD file for the SPE charge distribution.
+(0.93 scaling factor applied to discriminator).
+This sets the discriminator to 0.2325PE. - Looks to the GCD file for the SPE charge distribution.

 2. Dataclasses: